Stefan Heym: “Ahasver”

 Running time: -

-Keywords: “born digital”, Manuscripts, Typoscripts, Text Genesis
+Keywords: “born digital”, Manuscripts, Typoscripts, Text Genesis, 20th century

 The project consists of a digital, annotated, historical-critical edition of the novel “Ahasver” by Stefan Heym.
 It is considered a pilot project for a digital historical-critical complete edition of the novel.
 The unique legal situation and, thus, the possibility of the extensive use of the estate material as well as the working library (which is accessible for the first time) provide the opportunity to present a contemporary author of cultural and socio-political significance in this way for the first time.